ExitValue.ai

 Long sales cycles (12+ months) reduce multiples because forward revenue is less predictable.
 Buyers diligence the pipeline coverage ratio (committed pipeline ÷ next-period quota) heavily.

-Heavy services revenue mix(>30% professional services) drops you into a hybrid software-services valuation closer to 2-3x revenue.
+Heavy services revenue mix(>30% professional services) drops you into a hybrid software-services valuation closer to a revenue-multiple range.
 Reduce services as a % of total before going to market.

 Founder dependency: especially in technical sales / account expansion, buyers expect a senior bench.
 Single-founder GTM shops cap at 4-5x even at scale.